Stochastics of shapes and Kunita flows: An axiomatic approach to shape stochastics

 \subsection{Representation and discretization independence}

-A common approach of defining shape dynamics is to define the processes directly on the representation space, for example on landmark configurations by perturbing each landmark.
+A common approach to define shape dynamics is to define the processes directly on the representation space, for example on landmark configurations by perturbing each landmark.
 However, this often leads to a dependence on the representation, e.g. the specific number of landmarks.
 Whether a surface is represented as a surface, by a set of landmarks on the surface, or as an image from which the surface is segmented, the dynamics should ideally be equivalent up to the loss of information specific to each representation.
-The property covers this property.
+The first property covers this representation independence.

 Let $\cS$ be a shape space and $s_t$ a stochastic process in $\cS$.
 We say that a process $s_{1,t}$ in a shape space $\cS_1$ is a representation of $s_t$ if $s_{1,t}$ is a pushforward of $s_t$, i.e. there exists a map $f_1:\cS\to\cS_1$ such that $s_{1,t}=(f_1)_*s_t$.
 With this, we define a shape process $s_{1,t}$ to be independent of its specific representation if there exists a shape process $s_t$ defined without using properties of $\cS_1$ or $f_1$ such that $s_{1,t}$ is a representation of $s_t$.